Astui/astui-for-adobe-xd/readme.md

 **Remove Rounded Corners** - remove round corners from shapes and paths.

 **Calligraphic Brush** - apply Calligraphy effect to any paths.

+**Long Shadow** - add a long shadow to any path or shape, outline the shape if an outlined shadow is required.

 **Please remember that the code contains examples** The plugin showcases **two** ways of building UI components in **Adobe XD**, covering all the basics.